franzeus/SliderDiv/readme.markdown

 A tiny and simple to use content slider (based on JQuery).

+Why another?
+Couldn't find a simple one which doesnt have a ton of lines of code and features I would never want as an user.

+You can also use it as image slideshow ;)

 ###How to use###
 This is the entire html you need for three slides: